masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 ![Transmission]({{ site.url }}{{ site.posturl }}/assets/pragyanctf/transmission.png)

-Interstellar is another steganography-challenge, that is for some reason put in the forensics-section.
-It can easily be solved using stegsolve.jar and use the XOR-filter, or using some other other filters that work.
+Interstellar is another steganography-challenge.
+Which for some reason is put in the forensics section.
+It can easily be solved with stegsolve.jar using the xor-filter, or using some other filters that work.

-But we can also dig a bit deeper into how this works.
+But I wanted to dig a little bit deeper into how this works.
 We can start by looking at what type of file it is `file transmission.png`

 ```
 transmission.png: PNG image data, 1920 x 1080, 8-bit/color RGBA, non-interlaced
 ```

-So this image is a 8 bit color depth, with the colors red, green, blue and alpha.
-This means that each pixel needs to have the value of these colors defined.
+So this image has an 8-bit color depth.
+With the colors red, green, blue and the alpha channel.
+This means that each pixel needs be defined with these colors.

-When we open up the image we see that a large part of the image has a checkered background.
+When we open up the image in Gimp we see that a large part of the image has a checkered background.
 That means that the opacity level is very high at that area, or the alpha-level is very low.
 So what we can do is simple remove the opacity/alpha level of the image.
 I did this in Gimp like this `Colors > Levels > Channel > Alpha > Output Levels 255 - 255`.

 This can also be done programatically.
 We simply convert the file from a RGBA to a RGB.